Penguint/desmos-tools/README.md

 # desmos3D
-It provides a 3D framwork powered by Desmos.
+It provides a 3D framwork powered by desmos.